- Multivalued dependency occurs when two attributes in a table are independent of each other but, both depend on a third attribute.

 in a relation.

-B, then we cannot have two tuples with the same A value but different B values.
+the same A value but different B values.

 - Multivalued dependencies do not rule out the existence of certain